Hundreds Get Virus At Main Kazakh Oil Field - UrduPoint

 Hundreds Get Virus At Main Kazakh Oil Field

-More than 400 people have tested positive for the coronavirus at Kazakhstan's top-producing oil field, health officials said on Frida
+More than 400 people have tested positive for the coronavirus at Kazakhstan's top-producing oil field, health officials said on Friday

 They said the workers were being treated and their contacts traced.